brian-norman/TrumpBot/README.md

 # Trump-Count
-A twitter bot that announced Trump's most tweeted words
+A twitter bot that announces Trump's most tweeted words